 Peter: Yeah, this is a bit of a shift for us, I agree.
-But, you know, who better to ask about productivity then a man who seems to have accomplished a ton in the last year.
+But, you know, who better to ask about business productivity then a man who seems to have accomplished a ton in the last year.
 I can re-cap it really quickly, as if our readers don’t already know about what you’ve accomplished, but let’s go over them quickly.
 Besides taking Firepole Marketing, the blog itself to over ten thousand readers, and also quest posting everywhere on the internet that you possibly guest post, you’ve also managed to somehow in there write two books, working on more, if I’m not mistaken.
 Ran a marathon, got married, and CEO of your own start-up, Bowl of Goals.
 Did I forget anything?
 Those are the big ones, I think?

 Danny: Probably, but that’s the highlights.

 Peter: The marathon was a biggie.
 Training, getting married.
 So how do you do all that stuff?
 How do you fit all that in a year?
 That’s what everyone I think is looking at with a lot of bewilderment, I think.